nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-2/index.md

   BPL .loop               ; loop if Y >= 0
 ```

+Each 'row' is two pixels high, with each byte representing a pair of pixels
+on top of each other.
+For now I'm not worrying about writing
+the background or sprites with a odd number of pixels offset: that'd involve
+splitting each byte into two nybbles and writing them separately.
+It's not that hard, but it might not be necessary anyway:
+given each pixel is about 3:2 on the screen, each pair of pixels is about 3:4
+which is closer to square anyway!

+If vertical movement seems too jumpy I can always revisit this later.

+### Transparency

 Unless all our sprites are to be
 monotonously rectangular, we'll need some way to handle transparency.
 Conveniently,
 when we converting [Apple's colour palette to RGB](https://mrob.com/pub/xapple2/colors.html)